 The Oculus Platform generates financial reports that provide both an overview of the financial performance of the organization and an auditable detail of the monthly transactions.

-To access the reports, navigate to /organizations, open the Settings tab, and select Financial Reports.
+To access the reports, navigate to Org Manager, open the Financial Information section, and select Financial Reports.

 The Monthly Financial Report provides a summary, and history, of the purchases and IAP transactions over the previous month.
 The Monthly Remittance Report provides an overview of the monthly payment remitted by Oculus.
 The Monthly CSV Report provides a detailed transaction register of every purchase.
 Information about fields of the CSV report can be found on the Facebook Reports page.